 When Covid shelter in place orders and restrictions went into effect last March, I closed the doors to my closet and they really haven’t been opened since.
 To some degree, it’s a broader metaphor for Covid life.

-The doors to our lives are about to open again.
+The doors to our lives have been closed and are about to open again.
 The question now is do you pick up right where you left off or do you make changes?

 Three things to do now to reset your post Covid life